 On July 25, 2019, following a notice posted to this website on July 18, 2019, the Task Force held a public meeting with selected stakeholders at the Department of the Treasury, 1500 Pennsylvania Avenue, Washington, D.C.
 Topics discussed at the meeting included the social need for long-term supports and services, the individual private LTCI market, employer, group, and worksite products, state regulation of LTCI, the federal government and LTCI, and federal-state partnerships and other financing approaches.

-Members of the public wishing to comment on the business of the Task Force are invited to submit written statements.
-In particular, the Task Force welcomes comments on potential reforms to federal laws, regulations, and policies to complement reforms at the state level relating to the regulation of long-term care insurance.
-Written statements may be submitted by either of the following methods:
+In August 2019, members of the public were invited to comment on the business of the Task Force by submitting written statements.
+In particular, the Task Force welcomed comments on potential reforms to federal laws, regulations, and policies to complement reforms at the state level relating to the regulation of long-term care insurance.
+The Task Force received 16 electronic statements from members of the public, which are included below.

-The Department of the Treasury will make all statements available in their original format, including any business or personal information provided such as names, addresses, e-mail addresses, or telephone numbers, for public inspection and copying in the Department of the Treasury’s Library, 720 Madison Place NW, Room 1020, Washington, DC 20220, on official business days between the hours of 10:00 a.m. and 5:00 p.m.
+The Department of the Treasury has made all statements available in their original format, including any business or personal information provided such as names, addresses, e-mail addresses, or telephone numbers, for public inspection and copying in the Department of the Treasury’s Library, 720 Madison Place NW, Room 1020, Washington, DC 20220, on official business days between the hours of 10:00 a.m. and 5:00 p.m.
 Eastern Time.
-You can make an appointment to inspect statements by calling (202) 622-0990.
+When the Department of the Treasury has determined it is safe for the public to visit its Library following the COVID-19 pandemic, you can make an appointment to inspect statements by calling (202) 622-0990.
 All statements received, including attachments and other supporting materials, are part of the public record and subject to public disclosure.
-You should submit only information that you wish to make available publicly.